felixlapierre/trivia-game/README.md

 ## Setup

-- Create a file `src/backend/.env` with the secret key for signing JWT tokens
+- Create a file `.env` in the project root with the secret key for signing JWT tokens

 ```
 TOKEN_SECRET=<your secret>